Faroe Islands in July | Everything You Need to Know

 With so much sea everywhere, there is little excuse for not making use of it.
 That is why boat tours are some of the most popular things to do in July.
 The sea is usually nice and calm.

 The sea cliffs north of Vestmanna are amazing.
 Those who do not rent a car in the Faroe Islands take the bus to Vestmanna.
-The first boat departure is at 10:15 in the morning.
-The bus from Tórshavn arrives to Vestmanna at 10:10 and many people wonder if 5 minutes is enough time to catch the boat.
-You will do perfect as the boat always waits for the bus to arrive and for the passengers to embark the boat.
+The first boat departure is in the morning.
+The bus from Tórshavn arrives in Vestmanna minutes before boat departure.
+Some people wonder, if you will have enough time to catch the boat.
+You will do just perfect as the boat always waits for the bus to arrive and for the passengers to embark the boat.

-You can also crank it up a notch and join a RIB-boat ride to the caves in Hestur island.
+You can also crank it up a notch and join a Hestur Island boat tour to jaw-dropping cliffs, gorges and more.
 The boat tour to the caves in the island of Hestur will get you close to lots and lots of seabirds.

 Klæmintsgjógv is the world’s largest sea cave.
 This tour will make sure to get you into the cave which is an absolutely fantastic nature experience.